Designated Cultural Assets Held in the National Library of Korea

 • Written in English; Last page written in Chinese characters stating that the treaty will be implemented by dispatching delegates from both countries.

-14 Tangible Cultural Asset designated by Seoul No. 111 Treaty of Friendship and Commerce Between Germany and Korea 3 books
+15 Tangible Cultural Asset designated by Seoul Treaty of Friendship and Commerce Between Korea and Germany 3 books

 • Treaty between Korea and Germany signed in the 21st year of Emperor Gojong (1884)